 The Green Blotter Literary Society is open to students dedicated to cultivating campus awareness and appreciation of the literary arts.
 The society sponsors on-campus presentations, readings, and workshops by professional writers, and publishes an annual literary magazine.
 Regular meetings help members develop clear, effective writing skills.

 Open to all students, the Math Club is an academic and social group dedicated to furthering interaction among students taking mathematical courses.
 Academic and career assistance is provided through tutoring, lectures by guest speakers, and field trips to businesses.
 Social activities include parties and picnics.
+Learn more in this feature story.

 The Lebanon Valley College chapter of the National Association for Music Education (NAfME) offers workshops and resources to students majoring in music education in order to provide opportunities for professional development.
 Membership is open to any student majoring in music education.